-If objections are received and not withdrawn following negotiations with the acquiring authority, the confirming authority will appoint an Inspector from the Planning Inspectorate.
+If objections are received and not withdrawn following negotiations with the acquiring authority, the confirming authority will appoint a Planning Inspector.
 Remaining objections are then considered through the written representations procedure unless a remaining objector notifies the Welsh Government they wish for a public inquiry to be held.
 In such cases a public inquiry will be called in the normal way.